 TurboTax is the most popular online tax return software in Canada.

-While TurboTax offers a free, standard, premium and self-employed versions of their software, the free version covers all the main basis and is recommended for simple tax returns.
+While TurboTax offers free, standard, premium, and self-employed versions of their software, the free version covers all the main bases and is recommended for simple tax returns.

 You can use TurboTax on any device including smartphones.

 Here’s what you get with the free TurboTax software:

 - Up to 20 free returns per year.

 - Auto-fill My Return compatibility which imports your tax information directly from the CRA.